Chapter 17

 SOME EXAMPLES OF HOW FAITHFUL GOD IS TO HIS WORD

 To see how good and faithful our Lord is, let us review some examples of how our God made good on His Word to those who wholeheartedly sought after Him and His ways.
-To do this we will explore the following three ways in which God will provide for the physical needs of those who truly seek after and follow Him.
+To do this we will explore the following three ways in which God will provide for our physical needs.

 We begin by reading how God blessed those who followed Him,